cpsubrian/node-joli/README.md

   'license' ]
 ```

-View a json file with the 'values style':
+View a json file with the 'values' style:

 ```
 $ cat package.json | joli -s values